 At Brown University students can take an unlimited number of classes “satisfactory/no credit (S/NC),” and GPAs are not calculated.
 They also do not name student’s to a Dean’s list.

 Some schools, including Swarthmore College and MIT, have students take all classes pass/fail in the first semester of their freshman years.
 Swarthmore’s policy is meant to encourage students to stretch themselves and take risks, and is aligned with their policy of collaboration as opposed to competition with classmates, while MIT’s policy is designed to help students adjust to increased workloads and variations in academic preparation and teaching methods.

-In both cases, taking the emphasis off grade is meant to improve students’ experiences of higher education, helping them to take full advantage of their time on campus.
+In both cases, taking the emphasis off grades is meant to improve students’ experiences of higher education, helping them to take full advantage of their time on campus.

 The Limits to Pass/Fail

-Pass/fail grades generally don’t count toward a major or minor, which further limits students’ options when deciding whether or not to go this route.
+In addition, pass/fail grades generally don’t count toward a major or minor, which limits your options when deciding whether or not to go this route.

-While it’s hard to say for sure, some students may feel that taking a higher number of pass/fail classes may reflect poorly on a student’s overall motivation and academic performance, some potential employers or graduate schools may be impressed by a student’s breadth of study and sense of initiative in studying “outside the box.”
+While it’s hard to know for sure, some students feel that taking a higher number of pass/fail classes could reflect poorly on their college academic record and be a strike against them when applying for a job or to graduate school.
+However, it’s also possible that a potential employer or an admissions officer might be impressed by a student’s breadth of study and sense of initiative in studying “outside the box.”

 SoFi Private Student Loans